Who wants to be a millionaire . . . without answering trivia questions?

 Although the emphasis of the U. S. Department of Labor statements is on saving for retirement, the same principle is true regarding saving for other long-term goals, such as helping your children pay for their college education.

 There are many places for families to find unnecessary spending in their budget.
 However, to do so generally requires them to make some tough decisions that will necessitate knowledge, wisdom, and self-discipline.
-Let’s consider each of these three factors, but in reverse order.
+We will now consider each of these three factors.

 Knowledge, or learning, can come from learning through personal experiences, but it may take many years to accumulate the necessary information regarding some matters, including various areas of personal or family money management.
 Therefore, it is often prudent to make the necessary efforts to obtain information from other sources.
 You might want to schedule meetings with a financial counselor, or you might want to read literature that has been written by financially astute people about topics on personal or family money management.